 Check out our Best Backpacking Tents List to see how the Hubba Hubba stacks up against the competition.
 Also, if you like this review, check out the CleverHiker Gear Guide, which is full of content like this.

 Hubba Hubba NX Specs

 DESIGN - The Hubba Hubba NX is a 2-person, 3-season, freestanding backpacking tent with 2 doors, 2 vestibules, 2 interior pockets, and a top crossbar pole design, which creates nearly vertical side walls.
-For those wanting more or less space, MSR also makes this tent in 1-person, 3-person, and 4-person models.
+For those wanting more or less space, MSR this tent in 1-person, 2-person, 3-person, and 4-person models.

 WEIGHT - The packed weight of the Hubba Hubba NX (this measurement includes stakes, guylines, and all the things you’ll actually carry on the trail) is 3 lbs.
 13 oz.
 When the weight is split between two hikers, each will carry just under 2 pounds, which is pretty good.
 For 2-person, freestanding, double wall tents, this puts the Hubba Hubba among the lightest options, but not the frontrunner.

 PRICE - We consider the Hubba Hubba NX as a mid-to-high end tent.
 Some tents in its class cost more, and some cost less, but considering the Hubba Hubba’s weight, quality construction, smart design, and durability, we think it’s a great value buy.
 Pricing can change, so for current offers, check out these links to the Hubba Hubba NX at our favorite sellers: REI, Amazon, Backcountry, Moosejaw, Campsaver.